datduong/NLPMethods2CompareGOterms/Code/Word2vec/readme.md

 This code was developed in a previous experiment (nearly a year before the newest manuscript).
 I decided it is best to keep this code on its own.
+In the case you're interested, please refer to a much the more [detail version](https://github.com/datduong/word2vec2compareGenes).
+This version was used in early 2017, but the background information remained the same.

+### Download the data sources

 This code uses *Anaconda Python 2*.
 Install python library gensim https://radimrehurek.com/gensim/install.html.

 Download all the scripts in this folder, and also the data in ```DataSource``` (if you haven't done so).

 For this code, the Word2vec embedding must be in gensim object format.
 So download all the files here https://drive.google.com/drive/folders/1E_Y50lSnLDAN4yfPkglf-9aW_hqX8U2g?usp=sharing.
 Let's say you download these files in a folder name *gensimW2vModel*.

+### Run the main script

 Run the main script ```w2vCompareGO.py```.